 Please never, ever, neglect yourself, your health – physically, mentally and emotionally.
 So many caregivers burn themselves out to care for others, but this shouldn’t be the case.
 You are as important as the one you are caring for.

-If you or someone you know starts experiencing the following due to caregiver stress, speak to our psychologist / counsellor / therapist today.
+If you or someone you know starts experiencing the following due to caregiver stress, you can check out our caregiver support service.

 - Feelings of resentment

 - Social withdrawal

 Do not hesitate to reach out to us for counselling or therapies.
 A Kind Place supports and welcomes everyone from all walks of life, gender identity, orientation, and backgrounds.
 We offer 15-minutes free consultation for you to meet with your choice of therapist / psychologist / counsellor to support you on your journey of self-care.
 For any enquiries, Whatsapp us or send them to firstname.lastname@example.org.
 Reach out to us today because self-love starts now.

 Check out our other blogs: